sprawld/svelte-pipeable-store/README.md

 Actually it can do a lot more: particularly allowing multiple inputs.

 Piped operators provide a more readable, declarative syntax, which is good in-and-of itself.
-And while `pipe` adds little extra weight codebase, a toolkit of Operators does.
+But I realise while `pipe` adds little extra weight codebase, adding a bunch of Operators does.
-Alternatively users could be asked to write their own, but then why wouldn't you use a `derived` store?
+Alternatively users could write their own, but then why wouldn't you use a `derived` store?

 I'm going to argue that piped operators provide helpful function encapsulation & pattern reuse.